Expert-informed human-AI collaboration in Radiology

 A problem with relying on deep learning for diagnosis is that radiologists often do not know how the AI arrives at its conclusion, making the diagnosis hard to trust.
 Justifications need to be made in human terms and be understandable to all of the stakeholders who interact with the system, in context.

-We find XAI explanations that mirror human processes of reasoning and justification with evidence may be more useful and trustworthy than traditional visual explanations like heat maps.
+We find XAI explanations that mirror human processes of reasoning and justification may be more useful and trustworthy than traditional XAI explanations like heat maps.
 By delineating these communication strategies, our research can inform XAI explanations for radiology that are sensitive to the knowledge, needs and goals of radiology practitioners.

 Study 2: Enhancing Explainable AI for Image Classification

-How can we use human-centered design approached to improve XAI explanations for image classification?
+How can we use human-centered design approaches to improve explainable AI for image classification?

-We find significant user experience improvements (trust, learning, and preference) by changing the areas of explanation focus to align with those which humans find more informative.
-Specifically, our novel averaged and contrastive explanations perform better than a base explanation.
+We find significant user experience improvements (trust, learning, and preference) by aligning explanations with information humans find most informative.
+Specifically, our novel ‘averaged and contrastive’ explanations performed better than traditional explanations.
 Insights can be used to improve interactions with complex AI systems regardless of expertise level.

 Contrastive Local Interpretable Model-Agnostic Explanations (LIME) for bird identification.